khunspoonzi/prospective-plutus-pioneers/week01/lecture01/3_Homework.md

 The following steps were carried out on a Linux-based operating system.

+## Clone the Plutus Pioneer Program Repo

+1. Open a new terminal window
+2. Navigate to the directory that will house the Plutus Pioneer Program repo:

+    `cd /path/where/i/want/plutus-pioneer-program/`

+3. Clone the Plutus Pioneer Program repo from GitHub:

+    `git clone git@github.com:input-output-hk/plutus-pioneer-program.git`

+4. Navigate into Plutus Pioneer Program repo:

+    `cd plutus-pioneer-program/`

 ## Clone the Plutus Repo

 1. Open a new terminal window